topoftheblock/topoftheblock/README.md

 [ETL Pipeline with NLP and Visualization](https://github.com/topoftheblock/ETL-Pipeline-with-NLP-Analysis) - A comprehensive platform for processing, analyzing, and visualizing parliamentary protocols from the German Bundestag with advanced NLP capabilities and multimedia processing.

-[Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
-In addition to pure video analysis, multimodal LLMs can also deliver good results in emotion recognition.
+[Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Multimodal emotion and identity recognition over recorded video: a video is run through a DUUI pipeline that transcribes speech, diarizes speakers, and scores emotion from the text, audio, and video modalities independently, plus resolves who is on screen.

 [Early Stage - Städel MCP](https://github.com/topoftheblock/staedel-mcp) - This server interfaces with the museum's OAI-PMH API using the LIDO (Lightweight Information Describing Objects) format, allowing AI assistants to harvest records, retrieve rich multilingual metadata, and access high-resolution